Associate Degree in Applied Business (Tourism Engagement)

-The first year of the course acts as a foundation year, while the second year provides you with knowledge of key business concepts in both traditional and rapidly evolving tourism and events markets while developing the skills to apply them in real world situations.
+The first year of the course acts as a foundation year, while the second year of the course provides you with the skills to apply your new business knowledge to a range of situations.

 For more detailed information, please visit the Course and Unit Handbook.

-By completing the Associate Degree in Applied Business Tourism and Events - Specialisation (Z2D) you may receive some credit towards a bachelor degree at the University of Tasmania.
+By completing the Associate Degree in Applied Business you may receive some credit towards a bachelor degree at the University of Tasmania.
 The amount of credit received will be subject to the University’s discretion.
-If you wish to receive two years full credit towards the University of Tasmania’s Bachelor of Business Administration, you need to apply for the Associate Degree in Applied Business - General Business (Z2C).
-You can then choose the articulation pathway in year 2.

 Yes.
 Bachelor degrees traditionally have a duration of three of more years, while an Associate Degree can take as little as two years when studied full time.

 Our University College Associate Degrees have been uniquely designed to place equal emphasis on theory and practice.
 This is done by offering both discipline specific subjects and hands-on learning subjects (Practice and Portfolio) throughout your Associate Degree.
 By doing so, you graduate job ready with a firm understanding of how to apply the theory you have learnt.